 Section VI: Complementary information

-LHC is a joint committee of local authorities acting as a central purchasing body on behalf of Welsh Procurement Alliance partners who include housing associations and councils, with whom and for whom this framework has been developed.
-Due to the reach and scale of LHC partners' portfolios, the framework aims to support the delivery of housing and community building throughout Wales.
-Consequently, whilst not specifically consulted in the development of this framework, other contracting authorities as defined by the Public Contracts Regulations 2015 and as described inwww.lhc.gov.uk/24 may also deem the framework to offer a value for money procurement solution for their requirements, and may also use the Framework.
+LHC is a joint committee of local authorities acting as a central purchasing body on behalf of contracting authorities throughout England, Wales and Scotland (including partners of the Welsh Procurement Alliance and Scottish Procurement Alliance) for whom we continue to monitor up to 500 live projects at any one time.
+Thanks to their ongoing and collective feedback and input into the development of this framework, and given the reach and scale of their collective' portfolios, the framework is both designed and anticipated to support the vast majority of requirements.
+Consequently, other contracting authorities that were not specifically consulted in the development of this framework may nevertheless also deem the framework to offer a value for money procurement solution for their own requirements, and may also use the framework.